kduraiswami/plateau/thoughts.md

 Today:
-add profile link to menu on its own create some real workouts on my own page workout user show page with various workouts if this is good then the next thing is a show page for each workout
+create some real workouts on my own page workout user show page with various workouts if this is good then the next thing is a show page for each workout